miminame-daisuki/nhentai-scraper/README_zh-TW.md

 - Automatically load blacklist tags from nhentai user page
 - Output ids of successfully downloaded galleries to log?
 - Add helper functions (export id of favorites, print id of downloaded galleries, compare difference between favorites (or any tag) on nhentai.com and local downloads, ...)
-- Update list of downloaded galleries to txt file?
-- Separate internal settings (ex: download wait time) to another .py file
+- Separate settings (ex: download wait time) to another .txt file
 - Print 'N repeadted galleries not downloaded', 'N blacklisted', 'N failed retry galleries' only when N > 0
 - Make thumbnails and tags optional
 - Automatically add tags to 'already downloaded' galleries
+- Update list of downloaded galleries to txt file

 - Print name of program when starting?
 - Replace os with Path